Robert Rietti: Early life

 Born in 1923, Rietti was the younger of two sons of Italian-Jewish actor Victor Rietti and Rachel Rosenay.
 In 1932, at the age of nine, he joined his father's company Teatro Italiano, making his stage debut in Mysterious Currents.
 His father (under whom Ida Lupino and June Duprez had studied acting) developed his son's acting career under the name Bobby Rietti.
 He made his motion picture debut as Fattorino in Monty Banks' comedy Heads We Go (1933).
 He soon caught the eye of David O. Selznick, who offered him an extended film contract.
 Despite letting down Alfred Hitchcock, who handpicked him to play the lead in Sabotage (1936), he made 17 motion pictures during the 1930s, remaining a popular child actor throughout that decade.
 They would later work together in Hitchcock's film Frenzy.

 Rietti was also active on the stage.
-At the age of twelve he played Jonathan across Elisabeth Bergner in James Barrie's last play, The Boy David (1936), which dramatised the Biblical story of King Saul and the young David.
+At the age of twelve he played Jonathan opposite Elisabeth Bergner in James Barrie's last play, The Boy David (1936), which dramatised the Biblical story of King Saul and the young David.
 Altogether, in his boyhood years he acted in eighteen films and over one hundred and twenty plays.